West Africa Network for Peacebuilding: Affiliations

-The organization works with several regional partners including the Economic Community of West African States, the African Union’s Economic, Social, and Cultural Council ECOSOCC, and the United Nations Economic and Social Council(ECOSOC).
-WANEP is also a member of the Peace and Security cluster of ECOSOCC representing West Africa, and is the West Africa Regional Representative of the Global Partnership for the Prevention of Armed Conflict (GPPAC)and the Focal Point for Africa CSOs on the AU-EU Joint Strategy (JAES).
+The organization works with several regional partners including the Economic Community of West African States, the African Union’s Economic, Social, and Cultural Council ECOSOCC, and the United Nations Economic and Social Council (ECOSOC).
+WANEP is also a member of the Peace and Security cluster of ECOSOCC representing West Africa, and is the West Africa Regional Representative of the Global Partnership for the Prevention of Armed Conflict (GPPAC) and the Focal Point for Africa CSOs on the AU-EU Joint Strategy (JAES).

-Strategic Partnerships
+Partnerships

 In 2002, WANEP entered into a historic partnership with the Economic Community of West African States (ECOWAS) in the implementation of a regional early warning and response system referred to as ECOWARN.
 In 2004, WANEP and ECOWAS signed a Memorandum of Understanding (MOU) which has consistently been renewed. this inter-governmental structure acts as a regional early warning and response system.
 WANEP and ECOWAS partnership enables typically non-governmental organizations a path to Track 1 diplomacy efforts early on in conflicts.

-Inspired by its desire to contribute and commit to the sustenance of peace during elections, WANEP in collaboration with United States Agency for International Development (USAID) is implementing a five-year project (2015 to 2019) tagged, “Mitigating Election Violence in West Africa through National Early Warning Systems (NEWS)” in target countries of West Africa namely, Burkina Faso, Cote d’Ivoire, Niger, Ghana and Sierra Leone.
+WANEP worked in collaboration with the United States Agency for International Development (USAID) to implement a five-year project (2015 to 2019) called "Mitigating Election Violence in West Africa through National Early Warning Systems (NEWS)" in target countries in West Africa, namely, Burkina Faso, Cote d'Ivoire, Niger, Ghana, and Sierra Leone.
 Through this project, WANEP set up and operationalized an election situation room during elections in those countries.
 WANEP also partnered with other key stakeholders to run similar rooms in countries such as Benin, The Gambia and Nigeria.